 Wilson’s time in Illinois gave him the experience necessary to chase his passion of helping others, and he launched his nonprofit organization, Genesis and Light Center.
 His organization continues to provide economically disadvantaged families, senior citizens and veterans with supportive services and workforce skills, respectively, along with educating the community on relevant issues such as the opioid epidemic, crime prevention, healthy futures, career and economic development.
 Furthermore, thousands of low-income children benefit from the afterschool programs and summer programs that encourage healthier living and provide much needed structure.

-Under Albert’s leadership for more than 25 years, Genesis and Light has offered services in Illinois and Mississippi cities of Jackson, Natchez, Hazlehurst, Yazoo City, Tunica, Forest, Canton, Greenville, Durant and Utica.
+Under Albert’s leadership for more than 25 years, the Genesis and Light Center has offered services in Illinois and Mississippi cities of Jackson, Natchez, Hazlehurst, Yazoo City, Tunica, Forest, Canton, Greenville, Durant and Utica.
 Afterschool services have impacted over 30,000 disadvantaged youth and summer programs reached over 10,000 disadvantaged youth.
 The organization also produces stage plays, putting on eight productions with over 50 performances by over 160 drama club members.
 Quality of life has improved for over 600 senior citizens.
 Mississippians also support the business by renting the facility for special events, and the center has organized more than 50 empowerment seminars, community fairs and other ceremonies.
-Genesis and Light has employed over 250 individuals, offered volunteer work to over 3,000 and has helped 50 individuals find employment – evidence of Wilson’s experience leading Mississippians to new economic and educational opportunities.
+The Genesis and Light Center has employed over 250 individuals, offered volunteer work to over 3,000 people and has helped 50 individuals find employment – evidence of Wilson’s experience leading Mississippians to new economic and educational opportunities.